terraform-ibm-modules/terraform-ibm-watsonx-data/README.md

 This module supports provisioning the following:

-- Creating a new resource group, or using an existing one.
-- Provisioning watsonx.data instance with a selectable service plan
+* Provisioning watsonx.data instance with a selectable service plan

 ### Usage